 - Avoid dieting, unless it's supervised.
 Trying to diet can trigger more binge episodes, leading to a vicious cycle that's hard to break.
-Talk with your doctor about appropriate weight management strategies for you — don't diet unless it's recommended for your eating disorder treatment and supervised by your doctor.
+Talk with your medical care provider about appropriate weight management strategies for you — don't diet unless it's recommended for your eating disorder treatment and supervised by your medical care provider.

 - Eat breakfast.
 Many people with binge-eating disorder skip breakfast.
 But, if you eat breakfast, you may be less prone to eating higher calorie meals later in the day.